Saṁyutta Nikāya 22.2

 ‘kiṁvādī panāyasmantānaṁ satthā kimakkhāyī’ti, kacci vo āyasmantānaṁ dhammā sussutā suggahitā sumanasikatā sūpadhāritā suppaṭividdhā paññāya, yathā byākaramānā āyasmanto vuttavādino ceva bhagavato assatha, na ca bhagavantaṁ abhūtena abbhācikkheyyātha, dhammassa cānudhammaṁ byākareyyātha, na ca koci sahadhammiko vādānuvādo gārayhaṁ ṭhānaṁ āgaccheyyā”ti?

 ‘But what does the venerables’ Teacher teach?
 What does he explain?’
 I trust the venerables have properly heard, learned, applied the mind, and remembered the teachings, and penetrated them with wisdom.
 That way, when answering you will repeat what the Buddha has said and not misrepresent him with an untruth.
-You will explain in line with the teaching, with no legitimate grounds for rebuke and criticism.”
+You will explain in line with the teaching, with no legitimate grounds for rebuttal and criticism.”

 “Dūratopi kho mayaṁ, āvuso, āgaccheyyāma āyasmato sāriputtassa santike etassa bhāsitassa atthamaññātuṁ.